Student Leadership 2019

 Music Captains: Evan and Josey

 French Captains: Joshua and Ayesha

 Batman (Red): Brandon and Leilah

 The school’s swim and athletics team is decided through the Swimming and Athletics Carnival.
 Students who come in first and second position in each category will be invited to train and compete for Kororoit Creek Primary School.
 These students will then compete at the SSV competitions.
 The selection process for other sports such as soccer, basketball and lacrosse are held as tryout sessions for students in grade five and six.

 The SSV trials happen for a variety of sports including, netball, football and soccer.
 Parents can nominate their child for these trials and this will then go through the school.
 We recommended students based on the highest level they currently play in their chosen sport in order to increase success at the trials.

 Kororoit Creek Primary School has partnered with King Swim in order to offer an on-site swimming program.
 It is part of the physical education and sports curriculum for every child (it is not an optional program).

 This program provides 30 swimming lessons each year (8 per term) on a ratio of six or seven students for each qualified instructor.
 This program will be reported on to parents twice each year as part of the schools reporting process.
 One-piece navy bathers are required for the program and may be purchased from Kings or any local suppliers.

 Walking School Bus

 Kororoit Creek Primary School, in partnership with the City of Melton, operates a Walking School Bus to promote active transport and to assist children to walk safely to and from school.
-The Walking School Bus is a bus that is powered by legs and is made up of 2 staff members and up to 16 children.
+The Walking School Bus is a bus that is powered by legs and is made up of the Specialist Team members and up to 16 children.
 The bus walks along a set route picking up children at designated bus stops along the way.